kdoore/CS2335-Gitbook/minigame_-_view.md

 using System.Collections;
 using System;

-public class MiniGameState : IStateBase{
+public class MiniGState : IStateBase{

 // Use this for initialization